 If you are a heritage professional, come and join one of our IHBC recognised Heritage CPD's and learn about the history of Staffordshire clay building products.

-Due to the Corona Virus, all our Conservation and Heritage days are currently postponed until further notice.
+Due to the Corona Virus, our Conservation and Heritage days will now tak place online until further notice.

 Here is what other professionals have had to say......

 "We all agreed this was a most useful morning.
 We particularly enjoyed the factory tour and meeting the craftsmen on site.
 This enabled us to appreciate fully the complexities of the production process (and the care and attention to detail that goes into each product).
 Peter Bassett RIBA West Midlands Architects Conservation Group

 "We enjoyed our half-day immensely, where we learnt a lot and was good to have a bit of practical session in cutting the tiles down to size."
 Bill Williscroft, Built Heritage Specialist at apT Group

 "I didn’t realise that it was the first time you have held these sessions, I certainly wouldn’t have guessed.
 I found the day really interesting and informative and would recommend to other colleagues without hesitation.
 It was a good mix of presentation and walk around, it certainly always helps me personally to see a process rather than just hear about it in a seminar."
 Jodie Lamont, National Trust

 Dreadnought and Ketley are opening their doors to Conservation and Heritage professionals to come and explore the history of authentic Staffordshire building products at our Works which have been operating on the same site since 1805.